mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 Error Because something failed.
 ```

 What I want you to note here, is that if any of our *Promises* is rejected, that final *Promise* that is returned from *Promise.all* is considered rejected.

 And one last thing before we finish this lecture.
-So, let's go back to our first promise, we don't need *reject* anymore, let's just *resolve* it with a value of *1*.
+So, let's go back to our *Promise*, we don't need *reject* anymore, let's just *resolve* it with a value of *1*.

+Sometimes, you may want to kick off multiple asynchronous operations, but you want to do something as soon as one of these asynchronous operations completes.
+So, you don't want to wait for all of them to complete, you just want to do something as soon as the first operation completes.
+If that's the case, instead of *Promise.all*, you use *Promise.race*.
+So again, we pass